Tiger Woods' Team Says He's "Responsive and Recovering" After Surgery - E! Online

 The Los Angeles County Sheriff's Department had confirmed earlier in the day that the 45-year-old athlete was involved in a single vehicle roll-over traffic collision between the California cities of Rolling Hills Estate and Rancho Palos Verdes at roughly 7:12 a.m.

 Lt.
 Michael White previously told E!
 News that Tiger's injuries are "non-life threatening."
+The LASD Lomita Station, which responded to the incident, is handling the ongoing investigation.

+During a press conference following the crash, Los Angeles County Sheriff Alex Villanueva said the golfer's vehicle, a 2021 Genesis Tiger, was likely moving at a "relatively greater speed than normal" on a downward-sloping road known for a "high frequency of accidents."